Vincent P. de Poix: Career

+Captain V. de Poix, C.O. of Aircraft Carrier USS Enterprise (1961).

 In September 1960, he was ordered to duty as prospective commanding officer of the (later redesignated CVN-65).
 Launched on 24 September 1960, she was at the time the largest naval warship ever constructed and was the world's first nuclear-powered aircraft carrier.
 When the vessel was commissioned on 25 November 1961, de Poix became her first captain.

 In July 1963, he was detached for instruction at the National War College, Washington, D.C.

 de Poix was assigned to the Office of the Chief of Naval Operations in 1964, followed by a tour as assistant director for administration and management in Defense Research and Engineering, and as assistant director of operational test and evaluation.

 In August 1966, he reported as commander Carrier Division 7, bound for Vietnam.

 In September 1967, de Poix became assistant deputy chief of naval operations (Development), and then in February 1969, Deputy Director of Defense Research and Engineering (Administration, Evaluation and Management), Office of the Secretary of Defense.
 In August 1971, he assumed command of the Second Fleet.